 As with so many of the classics, there’s a delightfully charming tale behind Caesar Salad.
 Let me take you back to America’s Prohibition era of the 1920s…thirsty Californians crossed the nearby border to drink – and occasionally eat – in the Mexican town of Tijuana.
 There, a restaurant called Caesar’s Place became hugely popular.
 Everyone liked the charismatic Italian-American owner, Cesare Cardini, but they fell in love with the salad that he served.
 I am sorry to tell you it is not named after an emperor, but my God, it is definitely a dish fit for one – crunchy, crisp, fresh and bursting with full-on flavours.
 Here’s my take on the salad.
 Try the dressing as a dip with crisps or slices of raw celery and carrots.
 Serves 4 as a light lunch, snack or starter.

-Serves 4 people Preparation time 5 minutes Cooking time 10 minutes
+Serves 4 people Prep 5 minutes Cook 10 minutes

 2 romaine (also known as cos) lettuces